Updated: Aug 25, 2021

 This is a question I am asked a lot.
 The answer is both simple and not so simple.
 But first, take other people’s perspective very lightly, including my own.
 This is a very personal and intuitive journey.
 Deep down, you know who you are (or you will soon) and no one else has the authority to tell you otherwise.
+However, watch out for that ego because it loves the word Shaman.

 I will start with an example.
 Before my first Ayahuasca Ceremony, the man who owned the facility said, “Everyone walks out of here thinking they are a Shaman, if you have that experience, I assure you that you are not”.
 Right off the bat, I can’t tell you how appalled I am that a person could go on invalidating others he does not know.
 Especially one who serves Ayahuasca.
 How he could tell you your experience is false before you even have it.
 The world is filled with toxic people like this who will give you their own reasons why they think you aren’t who you say you are – that’s their problem though, not yours.

 It doesn’t matter what your Shamanic calling looks like, it doesn’t matter if you are “white” or if you weren’t taught by an elder member of some tribe.
 Of which there are so few in existence.
 It doesn’t matter if you were born into it or if you had a NDE or catalyst for initiation.
-It doesn’t matter if you have trained in a tradition because tradition is sometimes meant to be left in the past and so you must train from Source or Mother Earth instead.
+It doesn’t matter if you have trained in a tradition because tradition is sometimes meant to be left in the past and so you must train from Source, a modern teacher, or Mother Earth instead.
 The truth is, we live in a new paradigm, in a new world, and the Shamanic calling has had to adapt.

 There are a lot of people out there dropping the S word.
 People who think it just means healer.
 People who have studied with a tradition for many years and believe that means they have “earned” the title through training.
 Those who think being a Shaman means prestige and enjoy tickling their ego with such labels.
 And so many shysters just trying to prey on people who need help.